 The Hour of Code started as a one-hour introduction to computer science, designed to demystify "code", to show that anybody can learn the basics, and to broaden participation in the field of computer science.
 It has since become a worldwide effort to celebrate computer science, starting with 1-hour coding activities but expanding to all sorts of community efforts!
-Over the past three years, the Hour of Code has reached tens of millions of students in 180+ countries.
+Over the past years since its inception in 2013, the Hour of Code has reached tens of millions of students in 180+ countries.

 This grassroots campaign is supported by over 400 partners and 200,000 educators worldwide.
 You can check out statistics on the global impact of the Hour of Code at https://code.org/about/evaluation/hourofcode.

 To find all of our Hour of Code activities, visit code.org/learn.
 These are updated each year with new and exciting tutorials from new partner organizations!
 If you'd like to submit an activity to be included here, check out this article.